St Helena

 AreaSearch assessment of residential development drivers sees a low level of activity in St Helena, placing the area among the bottom 25% of areas assessed nationally

-This reflects a considerable change from the current housing mix, which is currently 84.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-The location has approximately 328 people per dwelling approval, indicating a low density market.
-Future projections show St Helena adding 1,157 residents by 2041, based on the latest AreaSearch quarterly estimate.
+This creates a mix of opportunities across price brackets, from traditional family housing to more affordable compact alternatives.
+This is a considerable change from the current housing mix, which is currently 84.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+St Helena has approximately 328 people per dwelling approval, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, St Helena is projected to add 1,222 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development